IRS Forms

 Related BBA Forms

-Form 8979 relates closely to Form 8983 (Certification of a Partnership Representative) and Form 8978 Schedule A (Partner’s Additional Reporting Year Tax).
+Form 8979 relates closely to Form 8983 (Certification of Partner Tax-Exempt Status for Modification under IRC §6225(c)(3)) and Form 8978 Schedule A (Partner’s Additional Reporting Year Tax).
 Together, these forms manage the administrative infrastructure of BBA audits – who speaks for the partnership, and how the audit’s tax consequences are allocated to partners.
-Form 8989 (Request to Use the Alternative to Penalties) also connects to the broader BBA compliance system.
+Form 8989 (Request to Revoke the Election for Alternative to Payment of the Imputed Underpayment) also connects to the broader BBA compliance system.

 Impact on Partnership Governance Documents